delineateio/box/readme.md

 2. Additional scripts are run as part of `vagrant up` to clean and minimise the box
 3. An `md5` checksum is generated so that this can be published with the box

-> The scripts are called from within the `vagrantfile` - these scripts have been copied and modified from the [Chef Bento Project](https://github.com/chef/bento).
+> The scripts are called from within the `vagrantfile` - these scripts have been copied and modified from the [Chef Bento](https://github.com/chef/bento) project.
 These scripts make a major difference to the file size reducing the unmodified box by two thirds.

 ## Contributing